 To use keyword signing accurately and in a way that is useful, you are strongly encouraged to follow a recognised keyword signing course.
 Signalong and Makaton courses are run widely across the UK and in some other countries.

-Makaton and Signalong also publish sign manual and dictionaries.
+Makaton and Signalong also publish sign manuals and dictionaries.
 Makaton has an iPad app with access to around 4,000 signs, Signalong’s online dictionary has over 8,000 signs.
 Signalong provides a system of sign descriptions which will enable you to produce signs very accurately and consistently.

 Variations between signs used in BSL and those used in Makaton or Signalong